logankonopatzke/reclass_vmread_plugin/README.md

-# ReClass.NET-SamplePlugin
+# ReClass.NET VMRead Plugin
-Sample plugins for ReClass.NET (https://github.com/KN4CK3R/ReClass.NET).
+DMA plugin for ReClass.NET (https://github.com/KN4CK3R/ReClass.NET).

 ## Compiling
-If you want to compile the ReClass.NET Sample Plugins just fork the repository and create the following folder structure.
-If you don't use this structure you need to fix the project references.
+If you don't use the following folder hierarchy you need to fix the project references.

 ```
 ..\ReClass.NET\